youngjun0627/backend.ai-agent/README.md

 ## Package Structure

 * `ai.backend`
+  - `agent`: The agent package
-  - `agent`: The agent daemon implementation
+    - `server`: The agent daemon which communicates with the manager and the Docker daemon
+    - `watcher`: A side-by-side daemon which provides a separate HTTP endpoint for accessing the status information of the agent daemon and manipulation of the agent's systemd service

 ## Installation